Things going bump in the basement? What’s all that noise?

 It will continue running.
 However, it won’t drain properly, and water will continue to rise.
 Let your plumber know of all the surrounding circumstances, such as snow or nearby construction.

 It’s also best to let your plumber know the truth about the frequency of its maintenance or when it was last looked at by a professional, especially if it makes loud or frequent noises.
+This information will help them prepare the right equipment for its repairs.

-Common Reason Why Your Sump Pump Keeps Running
+Common Reasons Your Sump Pump Keeps Running

 Harmless explanations include:

-- High water table
+• High water table

-- Snow
+• Snow

-- Neighboring leak
+• Neighboring leak

-- Gardening
+• Gardening

-- Water rises too quickly, which means the basin’s capacity is inadequate.
+• Water rises too quickly, which means the basin’s capacity is inadequate

 A frequently reported issue with switches often includes the float ball rod.
 A ball-type floater triggers the pump and valve when the ball drops.
 However, the ball may get stuck and prevent water flow in and out of the basin.